alexanderwe/checksum-validator/README.md

 # Issues

-If you find any bugs or issues with this application feel free to report them in the [issue section](https://github.com/alexanderwe/checksum-validator/issues)
+If you find any bugs or issues with this application feel free to report them in the [issue section](https://github.com/alexanderwe/checksum-validator/issues).
+In case you want to do some local debugging, open the logs via `Help --> Open Logs` and take a look at it.

 # License